 - Paris to the Moon by Adam Gopnik — Recounts the author’s years living in Paris with his wife and kids.

 - My Life in France by Julia Child — Stunning!
 An enchanting look at her life in France (mainly Paris).

 - The Flaneur: A Stroll Through the Paradoxes of Paris by Edmund White — Paris is for walking.
 This book is for walkers.

 - Rimbaud: A Biography by Graham Robb — A fantastic biography of the great French poet.

-- Open Road’s Paris with Kids — Probably the best guide on visiting Paris with Kids
+- Open Road’s Paris with Kids — The best guide to visiting Paris with kids.

-- Lonely Planet Paris (City Guide) — Like all Lonely Planet guidebooks: great info, great layout, and great maps.
+- Lonely Planet Paris (City Guide) — Great info and great maps.